 Most anyone can volunteer in one way or another.
 Basic opportunities are outlined on our website.
 If a person wants to know what opportunities are currently available, they may call the office.

-Areas where volunteers can help are with fund raisers and public relations, on the construction sites, at the ReStore, helping home buyers through their transition into homeownership, faith relations, finance, etc. If a person has a specific interest or skill they should call the office to see where that interest or skill may be of use.
+Areas where volunteers can help are with fund raisers and public relations, on the construction sites, helping home buyers through their transition into homeownership, faith relations, finance, etc. If a person has a specific interest or skill they should call the office to see where that interest or skill may be of use.